-- if requested during the auction bidding window by the Applicant or an Authorised Bidder of the Applicant; and - if the agency is satisfied that the Applicant or the Authorised Bidder is unable to submit an auction registration withdrawal form during the bidding window due to a fault or malfunction relating to: - " a computer system - " a facility (within the meaning of the Telecommunications Act 1997), or - " a carriage service (within the meaning of that Act) provided to the public.
+- if requested during the Auction Bid window by the Applicant or an Authorised Bidder of the Applicant; and - if the agency is satisfied that the Applicant or the Authorised Bidder is unable to submit an auction registration withdrawal form during the Auction Bid window due to a fault or malfunction relating to: - " a computer system - " a facility (within the meaning of the Telecommunications Act 1997), or - " a carriage service (within the meaning of that Act) provided to the public.

-Once the auction bidding window has closed, an eligible auction bid cannot be withdrawn.
+Once the Auction Bid window has closed, an eligible auction bid cannot be withdrawn.